jerryzhang0212/anime-shot-analysis/README.md

 **Anime Shot Analysis** is a computer vision–based analysis tool designed to bridge **film language** and **AI-assisted animation workflows**.

 This project analyzes a single anime frame and extracts cinematic features such as composition, subject scale, shot type, and emotional tone.
-It is an exploratory step toward building AI tools that assist **2D animation creation**, especially for reducing manual workload in complex scenes.
+It serves as an exploratory step toward building AI tools that assist **2D animation creation**, especially for reducing manual workload in complex scenes.

 ---

 ## Motivation

 Traditional 2D animation relies heavily on manual experience to determine:
 - Shot scale and composition
 - Subject importance
 - Emotional tone conveyed by color and framing

 This project explores whether **computer vision models** can help quantify these cinematic decisions, forming a foundation for future tools such as:
 - AI-assisted keyframe analysis
 - Animation interpolation guidance
 - Intelligent shot consistency checking

 ---